 With the yen on the defensive, the dollar rose 0.2 percent to 105.59 yen.
 The greenback has bounced back after hitting a 16-month low of 104.56 yen on Monday.

 The euro rose 0.2 percent against the yen to 131.49 yen , after surging 1.4 percent on Monday for its biggest one-day percentage gain since June 2017.

 Against the dollar, the euro stood at $1.2449, up 0.1 percent from late U.S. trade on Monday and hovering near Monday's high of $1.24615, the euro's strongest level since mid-February.

 Comments from Jens Weidmann, Germany's likely candidate to become the European Central Bank's next president, helped bolster the euro on Monday.

 Weidmann said market expectations of a rate hike towards the middle of next year were "not completely unrealistic", a view shared by the broader market, although some expect a rate hike by the first quarter of 2019.

-The firmness of some of its major rivals as well as emerging market currencies helped weigh on the greenback.
+The gains in some of its major rivals and the firm tone of emerging market currencies helped weigh on the greenback.